openshift/console/README.md

 If changes are made to the `schema/v1.json` file you must:
  1. Rebuild the bindings by running: `schema/generator`
- 1. Rewrite go dependencies: `godep save -r ./...`
+ 1. Rewrite go dependencies: `godep save ./...`

 ### Dependencies